svirant/DonutDongle/Adapters/README.md

 ### VGAPassthrough_wSharedSerial "shared serial bus"
  - Passes all video AND non-video signals (Pins 12,15) which should allow it to cohabitate with the [Scalable Video Switch](https://scalablevideoswitch.com) (Not yet confirmed)
  - 4 Layer design
+ - Option to disconnect non-video signals (SDA/SCL) of VGA source.
+(Only if interfering with Serial operations)
  - Designed for use with #4-40 x 3/4" jackscrew "bolts" for heavier VGA cable support.
  - BOM listed on Main README
  <img width="384" src="../images/11a.png" />